-Title: Inferring the Evolution of Genes and Syntenies from Tree Reconcilition.
+Title: Inferring the Evolution of Genes and Syntenies from Tree Reconciliation.
 An application to CRISPR-Cas systems.

-Abstract: In this course, I will introduce algorithmic results for inferring the evolution of a gene family or a set of co-localized gene families in a genome.
-After a brief review on species tree/gene tree reconstruction methods and challenges, I will introduce the reconciliation approach which, given a rooted (resolved or partially resolved) gene tree and a given rooted and binary species tree, predicts an embedding of the gene tree into the species tree inducing a most parsimonious (or more likely) duplication/loss/gain/transfer scenario for the gene family.
-In a second part, I will address the problem of inferring the evolution of “syntenies”, i.e., groups of co-localized genes evolving together from an ancestral genomic segment, considering or ignoring the order of genes.
-I will show how the reconciliation method can be generalized to a synteny tree.
-The application part of the presentation will address the case of the CRISPR–Cas module, an adaptive system used by microbes to defend against invading viruses and plasmids, leading to the most reliable and accurate “molecular scissors” with important biotechnology and biomedical applications.
+Abstract: In this course, I introduced algorithmic results for inferring the evolution of a gene family or a set of co-localized gene families in a genome.
+After a brief review of species tree/gene tree reconstruction methods and challenges, I introduced the reconciliation approach which, given a rooted (resolved or partially resolved) gene tree and a given rooted and binary species tree, predicts an embedding of the gene tree into the species tree inducing a most parsimonious (or more likely) duplication/loss/gain/transfer scenario for the gene family.
+In a second part, I addressed the problem of inferring the evolution of “syntenies”, i.e., groups of co-localized genes evolving together from an ancestral genomic segment, considering or ignoring the order of genes.
+I showed how the reconciliation method can be generalized to a synteny tree.
+The application part of the presentation was addressed the case of the CRISPR–Cas module, an adaptive system used by microbes to defend against invading viruses and plasmids, leading to the most reliable and accurate “molecular scissors” with important biotechnology and biomedical applications.
 The study and analysis of CRISPR-Cas systems have revealed a remarkable wide diversity of Cas protein sequences, but also composition and architecture.
 We will consider the evolution of Class I CRISPR-Cas systems composed of multi-subunit effector proteins.
-We will take this example as a case study and, in the hands-out sessions, address the practical questions of isolating Cas genes, dealing with duplicates, constructing gene trees, inferring synteny trees and running the reconciliation tool.
+We took this example as a case study and, in the hands-out sessions, addressed the practical questions of isolating Cas genes, dealing with duplicates, constructing gene trees, inferring synteny trees and running the reconciliation tool.